CVE-2026-27446

 Vulnerability Scoring

 CVE-2026-27446: Missing Authentication for Critical Function (CWE-306) vulnerability in Apache Artemis, Apache ActiveMQ Artemis.
 An unauthenticated remote attacker can use the Core protocol to force a target broker to establish an outbound Core federation connection to an attacker-controlled rogue broker.
 This could potentially result in message injection into any queue and/or message exfiltration from any queue via the rogue broker.
 This impacts environments that allow both: - incoming Core protocol connections from untrusted sources to the broker - outgoing Core protocol connections from the broker to untrusted targets This issue affects: - Apache Artemis from 2.50.0 through 2.51.0 - Apache ActiveMQ Artemis from 2.11.0 through 2.44.0.
 Users are recommended to upgrade to Apache Artemis version 2.52.0, which fixes the issue.
-The issue can be mitigated by either of the following: - Remove Core protocol support from any acceptor receiving connections from untrusted sources.
+The issue can be mitigated by one of the following: - Remove Core protocol support from any acceptor receiving connections from untrusted sources.
 Incoming Core protocol connections are supported by default via the "artemis" acceptor listening on port 61616.
 See the "protocols" URL parameter configured for the acceptor.
 An acceptor URL without this parameter supports all protocols by default, including Core. - Use two-way SSL (i.e. certificate-based authentication) in order to force every client to present the proper SSL certificate when establishing a connection before any message protocol handshake is attempted.
-This will prevent unauthenticated exploitation of this vulnerability.
+This will prevent unauthenticated exploitation of this vulnerability. - Implement and deploy a Core interceptor to deny all Core downstream federation connect packets.
+Such packets have a type of (int) -16 or (byte) 0xfffffff0.
+Documentation for interceptors is available at https://artemis.apache.org/components/artemis/documentation/latest/intercepting-operations.html .

 The exploitability of CVE-2026-27446 depends on two key factors: attack complexity (the level of effort required to execute an exploit) and privileges required (the access level an attacker needs).